hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 * Perform over-representation analysis using clusterProfiler on the significant genes from DiffBind.
 * Discuss the Functional analysis approaches and the biological insights from the analysis.

 ## Overview

 Functional enrichment analysis will determine whether some functions are enriched in the differentially bound sites.
-Here, we will map the differentially bound sites to a functional annotation database and visualize the enrichment.
-Functional enrichment analysis gives insights on the collective function of the group of genes rather than individuals.
+In this step, we will map the differentially bound sites to a functional annotation database and visualize the enrichment.
+This analysis provides insights into the collective function of a group of genes rather than focusing on individual genes.

-This is the next step after we get a list of differentially bound sites in the comparison.
-Functional enrihment analysis generally follows following three decision steps.
+Functional enrichment analysis typically involves three key decision steps:

+1. Over-Representation Analysis (ORA) vs Gene Set Enrichment Analysis.
-1. Use of different gene identifiers and gene descriptions for functional annotation (Entrezid, Uniprot, KEGG, etc.)
+2. Use of different gene identifiers and gene descriptions for functional annotation (Entrezid, Uniprot, KEGG, etc.)
-2. Over-Representation Analysis (ORA) vs Gene Set Enrichment Analysis.
-3. Using R or Web-based tools.
+3. Using R/python or Web-based tools.
 4. Interpreting the results.

-In this session, we will peform Over-representation analysis (ORA) using an R Bioconductor package called `clusterProfiler`.
+In this session, we will peform Over Representation Analysis (ORA) using the R Bioconductor package called `clusterProfiler`.

 # Over-representation analysis

-Over-representation analysis is used to determine whether the biological functions or pathways represented in the list of interesting genes occur more than expected by chance (over-represented) compared to the biological functions or pathway in the complete list of genes.
-Most genes in the genome have some pre-existing annotation associated with it which has been compiled through a combination of manual curation and computational algorithms.
-There are a number of existing databases which define genes using a controlled vocabulary and then categorize genes into groups (gene sets) based on shared function, or involvement in a pathway, or presence in a specific cellular location etc. A very commonly used gene annotataion resource is the Gene Ontology (GO) database, and is what we will use in our workflow.
+Over Representation Analysis (ORA) determines whether the biological functions or pathways associated with a list of genes of interest are over-represented (i.e occur more frequently than expected by chance) when compared to the complete list of genes.

+Most genes in the genome have pre-existing annotations compiled through a combination of manual curation and computational algorithms.
+Various databases use controlled vocabularies to define genes and categorize them into groups (gene sets) based on shared functions, pathway involved, callular localization and more.

+A widely used gene annotation resource is the Gene Ontology (GO) database, which we will utilize in this workflow.

 ## Hypergeometric test
-The statistical test that will determine whether something is actually over-represented is the Hypergeometric test.
+The statistical method used to determine whether a category is over-represented is the Hypergeometric test.

-Hypergeometric distribution is a probability distribution that describes the probability of some number of genes (k) being associated with "Functional category 1", for all genes in our gene list (n), compared to drawing some number of genes (M) associated with "Functional category 1" from a population of all of the genes in entire genome (N).
+The hypergeometric distribution describes the probability of observing some number of genes (k) associated with a specific functional category (e.g "Functional category 1") in a list of of all of the genes (n), compared to the total number of genes (M) associated with that functional category in the entire genome with (N) genes.

-The p-value can be calculated as:
+The p-value is calcualted using the formula:

 $$ P(X = k) = \frac{\binom{K}{k} \binom{N - K}{n - k}}{\binom{N}{n}} $$

-This test will result in an adjusted p-value (after multiple test correction) for each category tested.
+Where:

+- k: Number of genes assocaited with the functional category in the gene list.
+- n: Total number of genes in the gene list.
+- M: Total number of genes associated with the functional category in the genome.
+- N: Total number of genes in the genome.

+The test produces a p-value for each category tested, and multiple testing correction is applied to adjust these p-values.
+This ensures statistical rigor when identifying significantly over-represented categories.

 # Running ORA with clusterProfiler

-Now lets take our significantly differentially bound sites and their nearest gene annotation to determine if there are any GO terms over-represented in the list of our gene of interest.
+Now, let's analyze our significantly differentially bound sites and their nearest gene annotations to determine if any GO terms are over-represented in our gene list of interest.

-First open a R script in our RStudio and load the GRange object saved with the result from DiffBind analysis.
+First, open an R script in RStudio and load the GRange object saved from the results of the DiffBind analysis along with the packages we will need.

 ```{r}